MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ### -IntelTDTEnabled

-This policy setting configures the Intel TDT integration level for Intel TDT-capable devices.
+Specifies the Intel TDT integration level for Intel TDT-capable devices.
 Valid values are:

 - $true: Intel TDT integration is turned on.